typicode/katon/README.md

 # Troubleshoot

-`No server found`
+`No server found` or `Proxy error`

-Check that Pow daemon is running with `katon status`.

-`Proxy error`

-Check that Katon daemon is running with `katon status`.
+Check that Pow and Katon daemon are running using `katon status`.

 `Not found`

 If you get a 404, it's because your app directory is served using Katon embedded static server and it can't find an `index.html`.

+`execvp()`

+Katon can't find bin in `/usr/local/bin` or in node dir (`which node`).
+To fix this, link your bin in `/usr/local/bin`.
+Future versions of Katon should make this easier.

-You may also want to check `katon.log` for more informations or run `katon` with `--verbose` option.
+You may also want to check `katon.log` for more informations.

 # Contribute